Fosterer Volunteer FAQ’s

 Can I foster a dog if there are children in our family?

-- Many of our Fosterer volunteers have children.
-We carry out an assessment to ensure your home environment, garden, and family circumstances are suited to having a canine partner living with you.
+• Many of our Fosterer volunteers have children.
+We conduct an assessment to ensure your home environment, garden, and family circumstances are suited to having a canine partner in training living with you.

 How long would I have a dog for?